-For eight years contemporary art filmmakers Wet Heat Project captured the roller-coaster journey of ambitious young conceptual artist Bert Rodriguez, pushing beyond his hometown borders to penetrate an international art market.
+For ten years contemporary art filmmakers Wet Heat Project captured the roller-coaster journey of ambitious young conceptual artist Bert Rodriguez, pushing beyond his hometown borders to penetrate an international art market.
 The result is an adventurous feature film about a uniquely focused personality, the transformative world of conceptual art in which he made his mark, and his carefully planned journey's end.

 Appearing in this film with commentary on Rodriguez and the conceptual art experience include artist Marina Abramovic, artist Vito Acconci, artist Maria José Arjona, Deputy Chairman of Christie's Americas Amy Cappellazzo, C-Monster.net, Wall Street Journal art reporter Kelly Crow, New York Times reporter Susan Dominus, Whitney Biennial Curatorial Coordinator Stacey Goergen, artist Aramis Gutierrez, ARTnews Contributing Editor and Yale School of Art Senior Critic Steven Henry Madoff, clinical psychiatrist Dr. Scot McAfee, artist Manny Prieres, collector Andrew Reed, Art Production Fund Co-Founders Doreen Remen and Yvonne Force Villareal, New York Magazine Senior Art Critic Jerry Saltz, collectors Michael & Lisa Schweitzer, gallerist Fred Snitzer, and a selection of "therapy cube patients" from Rodriguez' Whitney Biennial installation / performance In the Beginning...